hetu-script/hetu-script/docs/docs/en-US/grammar/future/readme.md

 # Future, async & await

-All hetu functions are sync.
-The script do not support async/await functionality, and we are not planning to do so in the near future.

-However, it is possible for an external function to return a Future value.
+It is possible for an external function to return a Future value.

 To make things easy, we added a simple wrapper for Dart's Future object.
 You can use the 'then' method to do something when the Dart Future is completed.